Peterson Institute for International Economics: 2017 tax reform debate

-The Peterson Institute has been at the forefront of research on the proposals by the Trump Administration of reforming the tax code.
+The Peterson Institute was at the forefront of research on the proposals by the first Trump Administration of reforming the tax code.
 Comparative analyses in advanced economies show the tax proposal will increase the budget deficit, unless coupled with a reduction of tax loopholes.

 Building

 In 2001 the Peterson Institute moved into a building it commissioned and built at 1750 Massachusetts Avenue ("Embassy Row"), NW, Washington, D.C.
-It is located across from the main Brookings Institution building, diagonally across from Carnegie Endowment for International Peace, and next to the Paul H. Nitze School of Advanced International Studies.
+It is located across from the main Brookings Institution building, diagonally across from the Carnegie Endowment for International Peace, and next to the Paul H. Nitze School of Advanced International Studies.

 The building was designed by James von Klemperer from the architectural firm Kohn Pedersen Fox.
 Its state-of-the-art conference center is named in honor of the institute's founder, C. Fred Bergsten.
 The sculpture garden is named in honor of Institute benefactor Anthony M. Solomon.
 The building houses several pieces of art donated by Stephan Schmidheiny, a former director of the institute, including a sculpture by Joan Miró and a painting by Elizabeth Murray.
 It also houses collections of Chinese and African art donated by William M. Keck II, Ambassador John M. Yates, and Anthony M. Solomon.

 The building was granted the Best Architecture for 2001 award by the Washington Business Journal and won a Best Design award from the American Institute of Architects in 2003.
 Former U.S. Deputy Secretary of the Treasury and Under Secretary of State Stuart Eizenstat opined that the Peterson Institute building "is to international economics what the House that Ruth Built Yankee Stadium was to baseball".
-A contemporary review by Washington Post architectural critic Benjamin Forgey observed that "this is a very pretty building, lovely to look at on its own," finding its proportions "satisfying" and its workmanship "superb".
+A contemporary review by Washington Post architectural critic Benjamin Forgey observed that "this is a very pretty building, lovely to look at on its own," finding its proportions "satisfying" and its workmanship was "superb".